- How are basal and squamous cell skin cancers treated?

 General treatment information

-If you have been diagnosed with a non-melanoma skin cancer, your doctor will discuss your treatment options with you.
+If you have been diagnosed with basal or squamous cell skin cancer, your doctor will discuss your treatment options with you.
 Depending on your situation, you may have different types of doctors on your treatment team.
 Many basal and squamous cell cancers (as well as pre-cancers) are treated by dermatologists – doctors who specialize in treating skin diseases.
 If the cancer is more advanced, you may be treated by another type of doctor, such as a surgical oncologist, medical oncologist, or radiation oncologist.

 Based on the stage of the cancer and other factors, your treatment options may include: